EFX Orientations of Multigraphs: Discussion

 \section{Discussion}

-In this paper, we have shown that deciding whether a bi-valued symmetric multigraph $G$ of multiplicity $q$ admits an EFX orientation is NP-complete, even if the following properties hold: \begin{enumerate} \item $G$ is bipartite; \item $\alpha > q\beta$; \item The heavy edges of each heavy component of $G$ induce a non-trivial odd multitree. \end{enumerate} We also showed that as long as $G$ does not contain a heavy component whose heavy edges induce a non-trivial odd multitree, then $G$ admits an EFX orientation.
+In this paper, we showed that deciding whether a bi-valued symmetric multigraph $G$ of multiplicity $q$ has an EFX orientation is NP-complete, even in a highly restrictive setting.
+We also showed that as long as $G$ does not contain a heavy component whose heavy edges induce an NTOM, then $G$ has an EFX orientation that can be found in polynomial time.
+It is important to note that our results do not preclude such multigraphs from having EFX allocations.
+Indeed, \citet{kaviani2024almost} showed that all symmetric multigraphs have EFX allocations.

-One might ask whether there are additional settings in which EFX orientations exist, or in which deciding whether whether EFX orientations exist can be done in polynomial time.
+On the other hand, one might ask whether there are additional settings in which deciding whether EFX orientations exist is possible in polynomial time.
 Theorem~\ref{thm:main} suggests that it may be fruitful to consider settings in which $\alpha$ and $\beta$ are not so far apart.

-\begin{problem} Is it possible to decide in polynomial time whether bi-valued symmetric multigraphs for which $\alpha \leq q\beta$ admit EFX orientations? \end{problem}
+\begin{problem} Is it possible to decide in polynomial time whether bi-valued symmetric multigraphs for which $\alpha \leq q\beta$ have EFX orientations? \end{problem}

-Our results do not preclude the existence of EFX allocations for bi-valued symmetric multigraphs.
-Christodoulou et al.~\cite{christodoulou2023fair} showed that simple graphs (of goods) always admit EFX orientations.
-It is natural to ask whether this holds true for multigraphs as well.